freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 > [!TIP]
 > A new workflow is being worked on, there will be only one place to change in the future.

-## How to translate articles in the footer links
+## How to Translate Articles in the Footer Links

 There are some links listed at the bottom of the footer (About, Alumni Network, Open Source, etc.) and some of them can be translated into your language in the same way as other articles.